 You can talk to a trained peer who understands what you're going through and can point you to other resources.

-Peer Support Centre (re-opening in the Fall)
+Peer Support Centre (Virtual service)

 Open daily from 9 a.m. to 5 p.m. and offers active listening by trained peers who will listen to any of your concerns.